Parameterized complexity of the f-Critical Set problem: Hardness results for the parameters tw(G), m(f) and Δ(G)

 With this, we can conclude that $S' = F \cup Q \cup \bigcup\limits_{v \in S} P_v$ for some $S \subseteq V$.
 Since $|S'| \leq k' = |F| + |Q| + k \cdot (2\Delta(G)-1)$ and each set $P_v$ has size $2\Delta(G)-1$, it follows that $|S| \leq k$.
 Furthermore, since $S'$ is an $f$-critical set of $G'$ and each vertex in $F$ has threshold $2$, each vertex $e \in F$ must have at least one neighbor in $P \cap S'$, say $v_k \in P_v$, which implies that $v \in S$.
 This means that for each edge $e$ in $G$, there is a vertex $v \in S$ such that $e$ is incident to $v$.
 Therefore, $S$ is a vertex cover of~$G$. \end{proofclaimfinal} \end{proof}

-This result shows that the problem is intractable even for planar subcubic bipartite graphs and $m(f) \leq 2$, which means that it is para-$\NP$-complete when parameterized by $m(f)+\Delta(G)$.
+This result shows that the problem is intractable even for planar subcubic bipartite graphs with maximum threshold~$2$, which means that it is para-$\NP$-complete when parameterized by $m(f)+\Delta(G)$.
 Consequently, the problem is not in $\FPT$, not even in $\XP$, with respect to these parameters, unless $\P = \NP$.

 The next theorem shows that the problem is parameterized intractable for the parameter $tw(G)$, which means that it is also not in $\FPT$, unless $\FPT = \W[1]$.

 \begin{theorem} $f$-\nameref{prob:criticalSet} is $\W[1]$-hard when parameterized by $tw(G)$. \end{theorem}